dbzl-project11/dbzl-project11.github.io/events/bossRush.md

 One thing to note - the extra build rules the Gauntlet provided, such as 8 point builds or event specific potaras will not be carried over.

+However, there are 2 special rules for this event :

+1) Redline - gives access to 1 of the following potaras for 4 points on a team (limit of 1 of any of these per team).
+If used on characters who can fuse, fusion will be disabled.

+- Max Stat (ie, Stat +4 and the corresponding "stat up as health decreases" effect, like Serious or Indignation)
+- Ultimate warrior 1
+- B1 master
+- Overflowing Ki
+- Extreme Hand to hand
+- Extreme Defense
+- Extreme Blast
+- Complete Ki Control

+2) Enhanced Power - grants 1 use of Master Roshi's Training to a team - 2 points.
+If used on a fusion character, fusion will be disabled.

+Of course, the Boss Rush teams have been adjusted to compensate.